 My Surprise Disappointment

-that it was from lack of sleep.
+This was confirmed when the home nurse came out to check on me.
+As soon as she checked my blood pressure, she knew that it was from lack of sleep.
 Four days before my six weeks was up, my son started sleeping through the night for four consecutive

 hours.
 However, I knew that I would need two extra weeks of this before returning to work, or else my health would plummet.

 I called my job and requested an additional two weeks off.
 I was informed that if I didn’t come back right away, it would be considered job abandonment.
 With $50 left to my name, and no emergency money, this was a hard call.
 I hung up the phone, and then wrestled with what to do.
 However, I also knew that if they were like this about my health, then they would be like this about my son’s health as well.
 I decided not to go back, not sure of how I would make it.

 My Surprise Provision